adgellida/ubuntupackages/README.md

 Important
 =============================================
+* apt-fast modded from vivid to work on wily.
 * You can crash your system.
 It hasn't been tested 100% yet.
 Give feedback!
 * The desktop environment recommended tested right now is to use MATE desktop.
 * Be careful with unstables repos, comment them if you want.